 This is why we consistently rate with the highest marks.
-Express VPN never logs your IP address, browsing history, meta data, or traffic destination.
+Express VPN claims to never logs your IP address, browsing history, meta data, or traffic destination.
 They also welcome independent auditors inside to verify that this is the case.

 A VPN Hides Personal Data

 If you connect to wifi at coffee shops, airports or hotels, you are exposing the data you are sending over the network.
 They will be able to see anything you say or send.
 This could be anything as innocuous as an email that you send to your loved ones to something as important as password to your banking accounts.

 Info: Using a VPN encrypts all this data from the time it leaves your computer.
 It ensures that malicious third parties cannot use this data to steal from you.